mhcottonclothbd/MHCloth-web/.trae/rules/project_rules.md

 - `app/` must contain individual folders for each route (e.g. `home`, `about`, `shop`, etc.)
 - Each route folder should include a `page.tsx` and `widget/` folder to store extracted subcomponents
 - Create a `components/` folder at the root for fully reusable components (e.g., Button, Navbar, Footer, Card)
-- Create a `lib/` folder for Supabase & Clerk client, utils, constants
+- Create a `lib/` folder for utilities, constants, and service clients
 - Use `styles/` for global styles and custom Tailwind extensions
 - Use `types/` folder for TypeScript types if needed